 - Phishing and social engineering attacks – This is a method in which a hacker will send a phishing email to steal your account information or trick you into clicking a malicious link and entering your credentials on a false site.

-- Keyloggers, browser injectors, and other malware – Hackers will often trick you into downloading malware or another malicious software program to capture your login credentials, payment information, and other artifacts including private information.
+- Keyloggers, browser injectors, and other malware – Hackers may try to get users to download malware (a malicious software program) to capture your login credentials, payment information, and other artifacts including private information.

-- Password attacks – Password attacks, including brute force and dictionary attacks are automated software programs designed to crack or guess your password.
+- Password attacks – Password attacks, like a brute force attack, use automated software programs designed to crack or guess your password.

-- Wi-Fi monitoring – Never sign into an account while connected to a public or insecure Wi-Fi connection if you are not protected by software such as a VPN.
-Hackers often use readily-available network monitoring tools to intercept your credentials and other data.
+- WiFi monitoring – Never sign into an account while connected to a public or insecure WiFi connection if you are not protected by software such as a VPN.
+Hackers can use readily-available network monitoring tools to intercept your credentials and other data.

 Credential stuffing attacks work by choosing a target site and analyzing the site’s login sequence and processes.
-Then, a hacker can either create an automated script or use a configurable credential stuffing software to systematically test if the stolen credentials successfully login to the target site.
+Then, a hacker can either create an automated script or use a configurable credential stuffing software to systematically test if the stolen credentials successfully log in to the target site.
 To mask their activity, the hacker will rent botnets—networks of computers controlled by hackers using malware—or a list of proxy IP addresses to make it appear as if login attempts were coming from real users on various computers.
-Eventually, the hacker will be successful on some sites with some credentials and he is able to take over those accounts and successfully steal assets.
+Eventually, the hacker will be successful on some sites with some credentials and they are able to take over those accounts and successfully steal assets.

 While the process may sound complicated on paper, hackers can easily launch an attack within a few hours.

 What is the best way to protect your accounts from hackers using credential stuffing attacks?